-Total underlying income decreased by $\leq 12$ million, or 2.1%, year-on-year.
+Total underlying income decreased by €12 million, or 2.1%, year-on-year.
 This decrease was mainly due to lower income from savings and current accounts, reflecting the low interest rate environment, and the aforementioned fair value adjustments of derivatives.
 These declines were partly compensated by higher income from mortgages due to improved margins and increased volumes, as well as higher income from investment products.
-Sequentially, total underlying income fell by $\leq 52$ million, or 8.4%.
-This was predominantly the result of the fair value adjustments of derivatives, coupled with lower income on mortgages.
+Sequentially, total underlying income fell by €52 million, or 8.4%.
+This was predominantly the result of the fair value adjustments of derivatives, coupled with lower income on savings and current accounts, and a decrease in income on mortgages.
 The latter was mainly due to a temporarily lower margin in the fourth quarter related to an accelerated depreciation of commissions on loans that have been repaid.

-Customer lending increased by $\notin 1.1$ billion in the fourth quarter of 2019 to $\notin 91.3$ billion.
-Net core lending (excluding Treasury) increased by $\notin 0.8$ billion, of which $\notin 0.9$ billion was in business lending.
+Customer lending increased by €1.1 billion in the fourth quarter of 2019 to €91.3 billion.
+Net core lending (excluding Treasury) increased by €0.8 billion, of which €0.9 billion was in business lending.
 This was partly offset by a small decline in consumer lending, whereas mortgages were stable.
-Total customer deposits stood at $\notin 89.7$ billion at the end of the fourth quarter of 2019.
-Excluding Treasury, net customer deposits declined by $\notin 0.4$ billion during the quarter.
+Total customer deposits stood at €89.7 billion at the end of the fourth quarter of 2019.
+Excluding Treasury, net customer deposits declined by €0.4 billion during the quarter.

-Underlying operating expenses were $\in$ 370 million, up 2.8% year-on-year, as cost savings from local transformation were offset by higher KYC-related costs.
+Underlying operating expenses were €370 million, up 2.8% year-on-year, as cost savings from local transformation were offset by higher KYC-related costs.
 Furthermore, the year-ago quarter benefited from positive one-off items in staff-related provisions.
-On a sequential basis, expenses increased slightly by $\in$ 4 million, or 1.1%, due to higher regulatory costs.
+On a sequential basis, expenses increased slightly by €4 million, or 1.1%, due to higher regulatory costs.

-Fourth-quarter 2019 risk costs were $\in$ 84 million, which translates into 37 basis points of average customer lending.
-Risk costs were $\in$ 40 million in the fourth quarter of 2018 and $\in$ 44 million in the previous quarter.
+Fourth-quarter 2019 risk costs were €84 million, which translates into 37 basis points of average customer lending.
+Risk costs were €40 million in the fourth quarter of 2018 and €44 million in the previous quarter.
 The increase compared with the previous quarter was mainly caused by additional provisioning on a number of individual mid-corporates files and higher collective provisions for mortgages and consumer lending.